Originally posted 2017-01-30 10:14:50.

 This difference boils down to the fact that males actually can perform both the male and the female sexual roles — that is, they can penetrate and they can be penetrated.
 So a male can be either a male or a female in sex.

 Feminine homosexual males may present in either a pseudo-masculine gender or a feminine one.
 In the former they are often called ‘gays’ and in the latter they are known as ‘homosexual transsexuals’.
-However, this appellation is actually tautologous, so it’s better just to call them ‘transsexual’.
+However, this is tautologous, so it’s better just to call them ‘transsexual’.
 They are persons born male who are attracted to men and masculinity, prefer to play the feminine role in sex (to be penetrated) and who adopt the other behaviours, dress modes and so on consistent with women, in their culture.
-So they are socially as well as psychosexually inverted.
+So they are socially and behaviourally, as well as psychosexually inverted.

 However, across the planet, hiding in plain sight, there is another model of gender that does fit society.
 This is the one I mentioned before, of ‘men’ and ‘not men’.